VOL. IV - APPENDIX G

 - Nancy Catherine Grimes.
 Born 24 August 1917 at Battle.
 Nancy Catherine Grimes of 14 Glovers Court, Glovers Lane, Bexhill died on 2 November 1984.

-James and Sarah's daughter Betty Vitler is believed to have died in 1892 when she would have been around 16 years old.
+James and Sarah's daughter Bessie Vitler died in 1892 aged 16 years old.

 Nothing more is known about James and Sarah's son Arthur Frank Vitler, aside from the fact he is believed to have died in 1954.